| |

 Knowledge Capital

-Knowledge is a foundational resource for modern progress, but there are issues about how it should be managed.
-One view is that knowledge should be owned by a proprieter and another view is that knowledge is most useful when it is accessible by everyone
+Knowledge is foundational for progress, but there are issues about how it should be managed.
+One view is that knowledge should be owned by a proprieter and another view is that knowledge is most useful when it is accessible by everyone.

 Institutional Capital